With Kindle Direct Publishing (KDP), you can self-publish your book on Amazon and start making money in as little as 24 hours.

 Here are some examples of each email in my sales sequence:

-After Launching Your Book — Keep the Sales Going and Keep the Royalties Coming In
+After Kindle Publishing Your Book: Keep the Sales Going and the Royalties Coming In

 During the weeks following the launch, you should continue engaging your list and keep spreading the message about your book to new readers.